Pokhriabong Lepcha Monastery: History

 The genesis of this monastery is mostly dominated by the oral narratives passed down over the generations by the Lepcha people.
 It is said that the place where the monastery is established remained an important place of gathering during ancient times for the Lepcha people of the surrounding areas.
-Here they came together and greeted each other with garland particularly made of 'parbu reep' ('reep' meaning flower in Lepcha language and 'parbu' which is Lepcha name of the flower having its scientific name called Oroxylum indicum), which is also a very important traditional flower used by the Lepcha people over centuries in every good occasion like marriage ceremony and also during Munism rituals etc., this particular place became important rendezvous point for the aboriginal Lepcha people and popularly came to known as "Taor-zóóm" ('Taor' meaning 'garland' and 'zóóm' meaning 'gathering' in Lepcha language) and at present the place is known as Turzum'.
+Here they came together and greeted each other with garland particularly made of pago rip (rip meaning flower in Lepcha language and pago which is Lepcha name of the flower having its scientific name called Oroxylum indicum), which is also a very important traditional flower used by the Lepcha people over centuries in every good occasion like marriage ceremony and also during Munism rituals etc., this particular place became important rendezvous point for the aboriginal Lepcha people and popularly came to known as "Taor-zóóm" ('Taor' meaning 'garland' and 'zóóm' meaning 'gathering' in Lepcha language) and at present the place is known as Turzum'.

-Such gatherings of the Lepcha people in this land where the monastery is built, continued for many centuries, until on one occasion the learned Lepcha Lama (Monk) named "Nāni-rańgéy" was born in a Lepcha family.
+Such gatherings of the Lepcha people in this land where the monastery is built, continued for many centuries, until on one occasion the learned Lepcha Lama named "Nāni-rańgéy" was born in a Lepcha family.
 The discourse about his birthplace remains an important topic of discussion among the Lepcha scholars.
 He was the one who decided to build a Tshötëń (Lepcha Buddhist Stupa) in that place and started the construction of the stupa.
 Over the centuries, due to natural calamities, the structure of the stupa which was built by the Nāni-rańgéy lama was destroyed and lost its importance among the new generations of Lepcha people.
-Nevertheless, it was in the late 1960s that some people in the surrounding area where the stupa was built began to notice a mound that was in the exact shape of a Buddhist stupa.
-During that time some Lepcha people who were aware of the religious importance of that place came forward to understand more about the place where the mound was located.
-The excavation of the mound was done by the group of Lepcha people and they found some valuable objects within it.
-The reconstruction process of the stupa was started and within sometime it was completed.
+Nevertheless, in the late 1960s, that some people in the surrounding area where the stupa was built began to notice a mound that was in the exact shape of a Buddhist stupa.
+During that time, some Lepcha people who were aware of the religious importance of that place came forward to understand more about the place where the mound was located.
+The mound was excavated by a team of Lepcha individuals, who discovered several valuable items inside it.
+The reconstruction of the stupa began and was completed shortly thereafter.
 Hence, the place became an important religious center for the Lepcha Buddhist people of Pokhriabong.
 An annual gathering like in the ancient times among the Lepcha people on the same land where their ancestors gathered in the past was continued every year by the new generation Lepcha people on the auspicious day of Buddha Jayanti.